-184. Report the total trading volume of all listed equities.
+199. Report the total trading volume of all listed equities.
 Some jurisdictions make a distinction between formal exchanges and other recognised trading platforms such as Multilateral Trading Facilities.
 For the purpose of this item, include all equities traded on any of these trading venues.
 Include American depositary receipts (ADRs) and global depositary receipts (GDRs).
 Do not include derivatives (eg listed equity options).
+Report the sum of all the trades/fills/executions placed on the exchanges over the year, before any netting.